-I recently received an email from AWS saying that one of my Amazon Simple Notification Service (Amazon SNS) email subscriptions was manually disabled.
+I received an email from AWS saying that one of my Amazon Simple Notification Service (Amazon SNS) email subscriptions was manually disabled.
 Why was my Amazon SNS topic subscription deactivated, and how do I resolve the issue?

-If messages are published to an SNS topic in your AWS account at a higher rate than the Delivery rate for email messages quota, then Amazon SNS deactivates the subscription.
+If messages are published to an SNS topic at a higher rate than the Delivery rate for email messages quota, then Amazon SNS deactivates the subscription.